Case Management Services

-Case management appointments are generally 50 minutes long and take place in Counseling and Psychological Services (CAPS), Administration Building, room 201.
+Case management appointments are generally 50 minutes long and take place in Counseling and Psychological Services (CAPS), Student Wellness Center, third floor in room 300B.
 There is no charge for the services.
 Students are eligible for up to six sessions per semester of case management services, in addition to their personal counseling and educational counseling appointments.

 First Visit: During your first meeting with the case manager, you will discuss your situation and identify what types of community resources may be available.
 The case manager can help you contact these resources, set goals, and plan for next steps.
 Some students find that they only need one 50 minute appointment to meet their needs; others may decide with the case manager to return for future appointments.

 Case Management appointments adhere to the same standards of confidentiality as personal counseling appointments.
 For more information about the confidentiality of case management and counseling services, visit our information on confidentiality page.